-The tab selector is above the vertical ruler on the left.
-Hover over the tab selector to see the name of the type of tab that is active.
+The tab selector is located above the vertical ruler on the left.
+Hover over the tab selector to see the name of the type of tab that's active.

 To set a tab stop to indent the first line of text: